charlieweinberger/leetcode-calendar/README.md

 <h1 align="center">Leetcode Calendar</h1>

-<h3 align="center">A chrome extension that displays your leetcode submission history every time you open a new tab!</h3>
+<h3 align="center">A chrome extension that displays your leetcode submission history as a heatmap/calendar every time you open a new tab!</h3>

 <img src="./public/screenshot.png" />

 ## Links

 - Chrome Web Store: [Coming Soon]
-- Firefox Browser Add-Ons: [Coming Soon]
 - Privacy Policy: https://github.com/charlieweinberger/leetcode-calendar/blob/main/PRIVACY_POLICY.md

 ## How it works

-Leetcode Calendar is a chrome extension that shows a minimalist view of your leetcode submission history every time you open a new tab.
-Users can choose which account to view simply by inputting their username, and can also choose which time range to view (either the current year or the previous 365 days).
-Users can also submit feedback for future suggestions/bugs.
+Leetcode Calendar is a chrome extension that shows a minimalist view of your leetcode submission history as a heatmap/calendar every time you open a new tab.
+You can choose which account to view simply by inputting your leetcode username, and you can choose which time range to view (either the current year or the previous 365 days).
+You can also submit feedback for future suggestions/bugs.

 ## Tech Stack